folio-org/mod-settings/README.md

 * `userId`: the owner of the setting

-We call settings without userId 'global'. global settings must be unique for scope and key.
+We call settings without userId 'global'.
+Global settings must be unique for scope and key.
 Non-global settings must be unique for scope, key and userId.